 - If rebleeds, use the same technique again.

 - If pressure alone fails, use a piece of gauze.
 Wet it with a few drops of water.
 Another option is to put a little petroleum jelly (such as Vaseline) on it.

 - Insert the wet gauze into the side that is bleeding.
 Press again for 10 minutes.
 Reason it works: the gauze puts more pressure on the bleeding spot.

 - Special nose drops: if your child has lots of nose bleeds, buy some decongestant nose drops.
 An example is Afrin.
 No prescription is needed.
 Put 3 drops on the gauze and press.
+Do this once.
 The nose drops also shrink the blood vessels in the nose.

 - Caution: don't use decongestant nose drops if your child is under 1 year of age.

 - If you don't have gauze, use a piece of paper towel.

 - Repeat the process of gently squeezing the lower soft parts of the nose.
 Do this for 10 minutes.